 How to plan a marketing launch

 It is exciting to launch something new.
-You might be unveiling a redesigned website, introducing a customer loyalty program, or implementing a new lead scoring system.
+You might be delivering product enhancements, unveiling a redesigned website, introducing a customer loyalty program, or implementing a new lead scoring system.
 Whatever it is that you are introducing, you will want to build a plan that makes it clear exactly what needs to be done and when.

 It can be stressful because of the many moving parts and people involved.
 How do you know if you are on track?
 Your marketing launch plan captures how you will introduce a new offering, feature, or program to customers.

 Plan launches in Aha!
 Roadmaps.
 Sign up for a free trial.

 Of course, every marketing launch is unique.
 Your approach will depend on what you are launching and your company or organization.
 For example, the launch of a new product will look different for a consumer product than it will for a B2B software company.
 The scope of work for a launch will also vary based on company size.
 The activities required will be different for a smaller startup and an established company.

 What is the purpose of a marketing launch?

 It helps to first think about the purpose behind the launch itself.
 Any launch is usually an important part of your overall marketing plan — part of how you will meet your business objectives.
 So you want to build a goal-first plan that reflects how your marketing launch is connected to your company’s strategy and goals.

 Launches are also great opportunities to engage with prospective customers and provide even more value to your existing users.
 Marketing launches are typically external-facing and may involve product changes, so the work is inherently cross-functional and will impact many teams in your organization.

 The volume of work and resources to coordinate will depend on the complexity of what you are introducing.
 But there will always be a lot of activities to track and manage.
 That is why you need a clearly defined marketing launch plan to ensure the team stays in sync and delivers on time.